Childhood Obesity: An American Epidemic

 What Can You Do?

-In addition to focusing on nutrition, encourage active play.
+It’s also important to encourage active play.
 A lot of children nowadays are glued to video games and social media and tablets and because of this, they don’t get the exercise they need.
 Exercise isn’t important just for maintaining a healthy weight, it’s also important for increasing self-confidence and boosting mood.
 Get out there and play WITH your children.
 Show them that it’s a good idea to take a break from the electronics every once in a while and really get connected with each other.

 Nutrition, Weight Loss, General Health, Exercise